 - Simply share the Academy for Enterprising Girl website or social content through your channels – individually, professionally or institutionally.

-These are just a few suggestions; if you have other ideas about how you’d like to work with the AEG please contact us via the form below.
+These are just a few suggestions; if you have other ideas about how you’d like to work with the AEG please contact us via the Industry Form.

 How will participating girls benefit?

 This is an opportunity to prompt Australian girls to explore stimulating and successful career opportunities and to turn everyday workplaces into thriving businesses.
 This program will provide AEG graduates with the skills needed to secure their own economic future and for Australia to build greater resilience and creativity in our workplaces.

 The girls in this course are your future customers and employees – in order to participate at either end of the economic spectrum, young people will need these skills.
 The Academy is a perfect opportunity to build on your existing corporate social responsibility program or begin contributing to your future consumers or employees.

 By working together, we can ensure Australia’s next generation of entrepreneurs have the skills to run their own businesses or transform the industries in which they work.

 To find out more about the AEG, watch some of the fantastic videos featuring female entrepreneurs and ‘courageous kids’ who have already started out on the path.